awsdocs/amazon-ecs-developer-guide/doc_source/get-set-up-for-amazon-ecs.md

 ## Create a Security Group<a name="create-a-base-security-group"></a>

 Security groups act as a firewall for associated container instances, controlling both inbound and outbound traffic at the container instance level\.
 You can add rules to a security group that enable you to connect to your container instance from your IP address using SSH\.
 You can also add rules that allow inbound and outbound HTTP and HTTPS access from anywhere\.
 Add any rules to open ports that are required by your tasks\.
+Note that container instances require external network access to communicate with the Amazon ECS service endpoint\.

 **Note**
 The Amazon ECS console first run experience creates a security group for your instances and load balancer based on the task definition you use, so if you intend to use the Amazon ECS console, you can move ahead to the next section\.